Oxtail Soup

 3

-• Bring to a boil, then reduce heat to low.
-Cover and simmer for 2.5 to 3 hours, skimming fat occasionally.
+• Bring to a gentle boil, then lower to a simmer.
+Cover partially and cook for 3 to 4 hours, skimming fat occasionally, until meat is fall-apart tender.

 4